 Biokult 2015 Rosé Secco (SRP $16.99): The Biokult brand is produced by the Michlits family who are one of the most influential and creative organic wine-growing families in Austria.
 This refreshing example is produced from organically grown 100% Pinot Noir grapes.
 For this sparkler, a second fermentation took place in stainless tanks.
 The resultant wine is sleek, lively, and effervescent, with aromas and flavors of sweet red cherries and ripe strawberries followed by potpourri-like qualities and floral notes.
 Racy acids and an understated spritz, cleanses the palate and readies you for another sip.
 I enjoyed a flute while gardening one afternoon and later with a grilled chicken & seasonal fruit salad.
 Serve chilled and pair this wine with picnic fare, summer salads, or tapas.
 On its own, this wine is an ideal refresher for a warm summer day.
 Region: Neusiedlersee, Austria.
 Other info: ABV 11%, all stainless, cork enclosure, imported by Natural Merchants, INC in CA. Click here to find this wine.

 Have a question about this post?
 Feel free to drop me an e-mail at email@example.com or hit me up on Facebook or Twitter.
 Stay tuned ...more to come.
 Happy Sipping, my friends!
-Disclosure: These wine were provided for review.
+Disclosure: These wines were provided for review (save for the Furmint).
 Thoughts are my own.